wzulfikar/facegrep/README.md

 <p align=center><img width=900 src=https://user-images.githubusercontent.com/7823011/199857370-6a684e28-5aed-414f-a461-6b1be6a0925a.png /></p>

-## Notes
+<p align="center">▲▼▲</p>

+**Note to self:**

 - JSON should be properly handled instead of just string-concatenated ([main.rs#L57](https://github.com/wzulfikar/facegrep/blob/5d02d6c9a9eac9c78327e71e76fd9f116ccaf461/src/main.rs#L57), [L69](https://github.com/wzulfikar/facegrep/blob/5d02d6c9a9eac9c78327e71e76fd9f116ccaf461/src/main.rs#L69))
-- If we want to reuse the code in web, how difficult is it to port to wasm?
+- If I want to reuse the code in web, how difficult is it to port to wasm?
 Would there be performance penalty?
+- Took me 1 hour to put this together.
+How long will it take me to do similar thing after I learn more Rust?